 - 1. Evacuate the immediate area, closing the doors behind you.
 If possible, control the fire with the appropriate fire extinguisher if it is a small manageable fire, you are trained, confident, and have an exit route behind you.
 Refer to Appendix 6: Operating a Fire Extinguisher.
 To help contain the fire, close windows and doors that are near to you on your way out, but ONLY DO SO IF IT IS SAFE. - 2.
 Activate the fire alarm. - 3.
 Follow instructions of Building Floor Wardens during evacuation. - 4.
 Urge people to stay calm and evacuate in a quick and orderly manner.
 WALK, DO NOT RUN. - 5.
-Use the stairway to evacuate; DO NOT use the elevator(s).1 - 6.
+Use the stairway to evacuate; DO NOT use the elevator(s). $^1$ - 6.
 If possible, assist occupants that are unable to evacuate using the stairs.
 Refer to Appendix 3: Disability and Accessibility Considerations and Appendix 4: Individualized Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - 7.
-Upon exiting the building, provide the Emergency Responders, Building Emergency Director and/ or Building Fire Wardens with any information on hazardous materials involved (e.g. Safety Data Sheets (SDS)) and location of individuals unable to exit the building. - Proceed directly to the Predesignated Meeting Area located: The grass area at the intersection between Main Mall & Stores Road, near the Engineering Cairn and wait for further instructions from the Building Emergency Director. - 9.
+Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - Upon exiting the building, provide the Emergency Responders, Building Emergency Director and/ or Building Fire Wardens with any information on hazardous materials involved (e.g. Safety Data Sheets (SDS)) and location of individuals unable to exit the building. - 8.
+Proceed directly to the Predesignated Meeting Area located: (1) Along Main Mall in front of the SE corner of the Beaty Museum.
+Assemble here if you are located in the South Block of ESB.
+(2) Grassy area along Main Mall, next to the Aquatic Ecosystems Research Laboratory (AERL).
+Assemble here if you are in the North Block of ESB, and wait for further instructions from the Building Emergency Director. - 9.
 Call 911 to ensure that the Fire Department received the alarm.
 Provide the following: - a) State your name - b) Provide the address where the fire is located and the nearest intersection.
-The address of your building is: 6339 Stores Road, Vancouver, BC V6T 1Z4 - c) Provide information about the fire: - WHERE: Floor number, Room number, - WHEN: Approximate time fire started - WHAT: what caused the fire, is it spreading, are people injured or requiring urgent assistance - 10.
+The address of your building is: 2207 Main Mall, Vancouver V6T 1Z4. - c) Provide information about the fire: - WHERE: Floor number, Room number, - WHEN: Approximate time fire started - WHAT: what caused the fire, is it spreading, are people injured or requiring urgent assistance - 10.
 Call Campus Security at 604 822 2222. - 11.
 DO NOT ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.